liamross/interval-resizer/README.md

 to, without losing track of the original height of the *internals*.
 By allowing the *internals* to snap back to their original height just long enough to get a height measurement, the *resizer* is able to calculate the next interval to size to, before snapping the *internals* back to fill its height.
+This all happens without any visual indication, meaning to the end user it appears to be cleanly snapping between intervals whenever its content or the window width change.

 ### Logic flow within program
 1. On window resize or prop change (including internals changing), waits the